 What to eat

 - Pain patients should include foods rich in omega-3 in their diet and be careful with regard to foods rich in omega-6.
+Swapping dietary vegetable oils high in Omega-6 fatty acids (such as soybean, safflower or sunflower oils) with oils high in Omega-3 fatty acids (such as rapeseed or flax oils) or monounsaturated oils such as olive oil will help optimise the Omega-6/Omega-3 fatty acid ratio, as will eating more fish and less red meat.
 Think about getting antioxidants through eating colourful meals with fresh vegetables, fruit and berries.
-Go easy on the orange juice.
 Cut out all kinds of cola or “energy” beverages.
 Reduce your daily consumption of coffee.
 Don’t drink coffee (unless it is decaffeinated) after midday if you have sleep problems.

-- Eat regular meals with no more than 4 hours’ interval – 3 main meals plus two light snacks and don’t skip breakfast.
+- Eat regular meals with no more than 4 hours interval- For example, 3 main meals + two light snacks and don’t skip breakfast.
 Eating regularly is especially important for patients with chronic headache.

 - If you feel you need to lose weight, ask your GP for a consultation with a dietician.
 They will probably advise you to cut down on saturated fats, sugars, processed foods and snacks, and to eat more fresh vegetables and protein.